 - Make the chimichurri sauce in your blender.
 Peel the garlic, but leave it whole.
 Wash your herbs and remove the large, thick stems, but the more delicate stems you can leave on.

 - Preheat your grill to high, and brush it with oil to keep the steaks from sticking.
-Grill for five minutes per side to get to a medium doneness, flipping just the once.
-When you remove them from the grill, cover with a tin foil tent for five minutes to let the meat rest.
+Grill for five minutes per side to get to medium doneness, flipping just once.
+When you remove them from the grill, cover them with a tin foil tent for five minutes to let the meat rest.
 If you cut them immediately, the juice will come out and your meat will be dry.

 - Slice your meat on the bias against the grain, and serve with the chimichurri sauce.
 This works well with beans and rice, mofongo if you can find it, or sauteed spinach if you're me.

-Nutrition Information:
+Nutrition

-This site uses an outside source to provide nutrition.
-If you need exact details, please calculate yourself.
+This site uses an online source to provide nutrition estimates as a courtesy.
+If you need exact values, please calculate yourself.

 […] with this Italian soup worked surprisingly well.
 These are great on their own or enjoy with some chimichurri steak for a pan-South American […]